brundagejoe/brundagejoe/README.md

-Computer Science Student at Brigham Young University with an emphasis in animation.
+Software Engineer at Neighbor.
+Studied Computer Science with an emphasis in Animation at Brigham Young University.